morten1982/rubypad/README.md

 MIT -> feel free to fork it => make it better if you want to do this :)

 # to DO
--> improve the comments highlighting /syntax highlighting in general -> visualize brace matching
+-> improve the comments highlighting / syntax highlighting in general -> visualize brace matching